trainerday/react-native-ant-plus/README.md

 - `estTimestamp` - `number` - The estimated timestamp of when this event was triggered.
 Useful for correlating multiple events and determining when data was sent for more accurate data records.

 BodyWeightBroadcast - event
 - `bodyWeightStatus` - `string` -  The [BodyWeightStatus](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusWeightScalePcc.BodyWeightStatus.html) of the current broadcast.
-The bodyWeight parameter will only be non-null if this parameter is AntPlusWeightScalePcc.BodyWeightStatus.VALID.
+The bodyWeight parameter will only be non-null if this parameter is VALID.
 - `bodyWeight` - `number` -  Body weight value of current broadcast.
 Units: Kg.

 ManufacturerIdentification - event